 However, in practice it's really rather hard to fault Apple's interface performance when using the device in day to day use.
 It's definitely not got the grunt of the larger new iPad 4, as when we were setting up the device and downloading all manner of music and settings the whole thing melted down and wouldn't let us move around menus or see what was going on with other apps.

 But that was a rare situation, as only apps getting snarled up and shutting themselves down caused us any consternation in day to day use.
 This isn't a regular occurrence, and to be fair happens a lot less on iOS than it does on Android, as Apple's quality control is a tad higher when allowing apps into its marketplace.

 The only real gripe, and it's one you'll hear time and again from us throughout this iPad mini review, is the fact that the screen is too low-res.
 It simply saddens us to see menus we're used to on both iPads and iPhones not having the same sharpness as before... and we're certainly not used to seeing Apple take a step back in quality.

 If you've never used a top end smartphone or tablet, this won't be an issue as the display is fine, and technically still HD in terms of pixel count.
-But it's definitely the trick Apple was holding up its sleeve for the next iteration of the device, as the iPad mini 2 (and the iPad mini 3) have since launched with Retina screens - that Tim Cook is a sneaky one, isn't he?
+But it's definitely the trick Apple is holding up its sleeve for the next iteration of the device - that Tim Cook is a sneaky one, isn't he?